Contractor FAQs

 Types of contractors

-- General Contractor (GC) or prime contractor is any person who performs a contract all by itself, or through the use of subcontractors whose activities it supervises and coordinates.
+- General contractor (GC) or prime contractor is any person who performs a contract all by itself, or through the use of subcontractors whose activities it supervises and coordinates.

 - Subcontractor (sub or junior) performs contract activities for the GC.